ChandlerLutz/ChandlerLutz.github.io/_publications/2021-crisis-of-missed-opportunities.md

 citation: 'Stuart Gabriel, Matteo Iacoviello, Chandler Lutz, &quot;A Crisis of Missed Opportunities?
 Foreclosure Costs and Mortgage Modification During the Great Recession.&quot;, <i>The Review of Financial Studies</i>, Volume 34, Issue 2, February 2021, Pages 864–906, https://doi.org/10.1093/rfs/hhaa059'
 ---

-> Key Highlight: We estimate that the California Foreclosure Prevention Laws (CFPLs), policies that increased the time and pecuniary costs of foreclosure, prevented 250,000 California foreclosures (a 20% reduction) and created $300 billion in housing wealth.
+* Key Highlight: This paper estimates that the California Foreclosure Prevention Laws (CFPLs), policies that increased the time and pecuniary costs of foreclosure, prevented 250,000 California foreclosures (a 20% reduction) and created $300 billion in housing wealth.